ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 ### Editing plugin

-The `ProductPreviewEditing` plugin defines the `productPreview` element in the editor {@link framework/guides/architecture/editing-engine#model model} and specifies the way it converts to the editing and data {@link framework/guides/architecture/editing-engine#view views}.
+The `ProductPreviewEditing` plugin defines the `productPreview` element in the editor {@link framework/guides/architecture/editing-engine#model model} and specifies the way it is converted to the editing and data {@link framework/guides/architecture/editing-engine#view views}.

 <info-box>
-	Read more about the {@link framework/guides/architecture/editing-engine#overview editing engine architecture}.
+	Read more about the {@link framework/guides/architecture/editing-engine#overview editing engine architecture} of CKEditor 5.
 </info-box>

-* In the **data view**, the `productPreview` is represented as an empty `<section class="product" data-id="..."></section>` with a `data-id` attribute associating it with a particular product.
+* In the **data view**, the `productPreview` is represented as an empty `<section class="product" data-id="..."></section>` element with a `data-id` attribute associating it with a particular product.
 A semantic representation of the product saved in the database can be then consumed in the front–end by retrieving a fresh preview using the `data-id`.
 Since it does not carry any formatting or styling, the data representation will never get outdated, even if the layout or styles of the application change in the future.
 * In the **editing view**, on the other hand, the product preview is a {@link framework/guides/tutorials/implementing-a-block-widget block widget}, which acts as a self–contained piece of content the user can insert, copy, and paste as a whole but they cannot change its internal structure.
 Inside the widget, there is a {@link module:engine/view/uielement~UIElement `UIElement`} with a `.product__react-wrapper` class that hosts a React `<ProductPreview>` component.
 Each time the model element is upcasted, the rendering function specified in the {@link builds/guides/integration/configuration editor configuration} (`editor.config.products.productRenderer`) mounts a React component inside the `UIElement`.

 <info-box>